The JWST Emission Line Survey (JELS): Extending rest-optical narrow-band emission line selection into the Epoch of Reionization: Survey overview

 \subsubsection{F212N Narrow-band Sensitivity}

-For the F212N narrow-band, the preliminary mosaic reaches a $5\sigma$ limiting line flux of $2.9\times10^{-18} \text{erg s}^{-1} \text{cm}^{-2}$ for the deepest 90 per cent of the field (see Table~\ref{tab:depths}).
-This depth corresponds to $\sim0.8\,\text{dex}$ lower \halpha luminosities than probed at $z\sim6.1$, reaching $L_{\text{H}\alpha} > 10^{41.05} \text{erg s}^{-1}$ ($10^{40.85} \text{erg s}^{-1}$ in the central doubly imaged area).
-For the same SFR calibration assumed above \citep{Theios2019}, these limits correspond to unobscured \halpha SFRs of 0.16-0.26 $\text{M}_{\odot}\,\text{yr}^{-1}$.
-We note that in Fig.~\ref{fig:sensitivity_curves}, the bi-modality corresponding to the central region is currently less clearly defined for the F212N filter due to the loss of exposure from scattered light masking and the increased impact of bright stars in the field (c.f the extent of diffraction spikes in Fig~\ref{fig:f200w_depths} relative to Fig.~\ref{fig:field_layout}).
+For the F212N narrow-band, the mosaic reaches a $5\sigma$ limiting line flux of $2.5\times10^{-18} \text{erg s}^{-1} \text{cm}^{-2}$ for the deepest 90 per cent of the field (see Table~\ref{tab:depths}).
+This depth corresponds to $\sim0.7-0.8\,\text{dex}$ fainter \halpha luminosities probed at $z\sim2.2$ than the LW narrow-bands probe at $z\sim6.1$, reaching $L_{\text{H}\alpha} > 10^{40.99} \text{erg s}^{-1}$ ($10^{40.75} \text{erg s}^{-1}$ in the doubly imaged area).
+For the same SFR calibration assumed above \citep{Theios2019}, these limits correspond to unobscured \halpha SFRs of 0.13-0.22 $\text{M}_{\odot}\,\text{yr}^{-1}$.
+We note that in Fig.~\ref{fig:sensitivity_curves}, the bi-modality corresponding to the central region is less clearly defined for the F212N filter due to the variation in depths from mosaicing of the smaller SW modules and the increased impact of bright stars in the field (c.f the extent of diffraction spikes in Fig~\ref{fig:f200w_depths} relative to Fig.~\ref{fig:field_layout}).
 Nevertheless, the JELS imaging still reaches line sensitivities $\sim5\times$ more sensitive than the previous state-of-the-art over the full field and almost an order of magnitude more sensitive in the central region \citep[cf. $\sim10^{41.7} \text{erg s}^{-1}$;][]{Geach2008, Hayes2010, Sobral2013}.
-Once the visits severely impacted by scattered light have been re-observed, the overall noise properties of the complete F212N mosaic within the effected region are expected to significantly improve.